The Sitting Fix

 Lord knows I've paid some dues gettin' through1

-My dues were physical.
 Each day required 13 to 14 hours of sitting in a car seat, interrupted every three to five hours when we’d stop for 15 minutes at a truck stop.

-For example, a recent study in JAMA found that it doesn’t matter if you otherwise live healthy; sitting in long bouts increases your risk of dying by 16 percent.
+We now know sitting long and often is like a toxin.
+A recent study in JAMA found that it doesn’t matter how healthy your lifestyle is otherwise; sitting for long bouts increases your risk of dying by 16 percent.
 It raises your risk of heart disease death by 34 percent.

 Prolonged sitting is also associated with: